Obapelumi/adosearch/README.md

 Comment.query().withScopes((scopes) => scopes.search('life style'))
 ```

-This is a simple example but we could go as deep as we want and adosearch generates the SQL queries we need on the fly.
+This is a simple example but we could go as deep as we want while adosearch generates the complex SQL queries for us on the fly.

 And guess what?
-It's fully typed 🤩
+It has type support 🤩

 <img width="851" alt="image" src="https://user-images.githubusercontent.com/31254017/175785612-161a9f1c-327c-4919-98c6-4d0983fc727f.png">